nygctech/abcSplotch/README.md

     docker-daemon://abcsplotch-rinla:latest
 ```

 This produces a portable, immutable Apptainer image suitable for HPC execution.
+The `.sif` image is self-contained and reproducible across systems supporting Apptainer/Singularity.

 ---